Skip to main content

 ⚠️ Current Challenges

-• Quality control across states
+• Quality control across states to ensure consistency and purity.

-• Low awareness in newer export markets
+• Low awareness in newer export markets that are unfamiliar with the benefits of organic cow dung.

 💡 Growth Opportunities

-• New markets in Brazil, Nepal, Europe
+• New markets: Brazil, Nepal, and Europe.

 🏁 Conclusion: The Dung That Delivers